HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Updates_Page.png)

-    There is a *back button* on the app header to return to the landing page of Content Reporting.
+    To return to the Content Reporting landing page, click the back button found on the upper left corner of the Updates page.

 3. On the table, in the **Update** column, there is a button that appears when you hover over a row whose bulk update has been completed.
 Click this button to show a dialog to check the details of each item that has been processed.